bbalganjjm/natural_js/docs/implementation/m1-contract.md

   - id: apg-grid
     resource: https://www.w3.org/WAI/ARIA/apg/patterns/grid/
     title: WAI-ARIA grid interaction pattern
-generated: { by: codex/gpt-6-sol, at: 2026-09-24T07:41:51Z }
+generated: { by: codex/gpt-6-sol, at: 2026-09-24T08:19:59Z }
 ---

-This is the proposed 2.0 contract for user review, not an implemented API.
+This is the user-approved 2.0 design contract, not yet an implemented API.
 It keeps the CVC roles and Form-used rule behavior while giving each mounted HTML root its own controller and resource lifetime.

 # Goal